lr-vu/site/contact/index.md

 Feel free to get in touch with us on any subject.
 Whether you want to give us some feedback, talk to us about our research, or propose a collaboration, we want to hear from you.
 The best way to do this is to find the <a href="/about/people">specific group member</a>, whose work is closest to what you want to discuss.
 When in doubt, just pick a staff member, and they'll redirect you to the right person.

 If you are interested in working with us, please check the <a href="/about/jobs">jobs page</a>.
 If there is nothing there, we do not currently offer any new positions.
 This includes PhD positions, which are posted as job openings in the Netherlands.
-For jobs anywhere in our department or Universitty, have a look at [the university job listings page](https://workingat.vu.nl/home).
+For jobs anywhere in our department or at our university, have a look at [the university job listings page](https://workingat.vu.nl/home).

 For general enquiries, send an email to the department secretary <a href="mailto:m.lovrencak@vu.nl">Mojca Lovrenčak</a>.

+# For students

+If you are a student looking for thesis supervision, you should have access to a list of projects available at the department.
+Do not approach researchers before checking the list to see if they have projects or slots available.
+If you have trouble finding a supervisor, contact the coordinator for your thesis project.

 # Finding us

 If you are visiting, you can find us on the VU campus in the _NU building_.
 We are on the 10th floor.
 The